With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-With the array of cosmic dangers lurking out in space, Nemesis might be the least of our problems.
-From gamma ray bursts to supernovas to solar flares, when you think about it we’re lucky to be here at all.
+With the array of cosmic dangers lurking out in space, Nemesis is the least of our problems.
+From gamma-ray bursts to supernovas to solar flares, when you think about it we’re lucky to be here at all.
 Maybe we were better off back in the dark days of astronomy when threats like Nemesis were as unfathomable as the idea of a round earth.

 The good news is that, even if Nemesis exists, it isn’t due back for many millions of years.
 Not that an asteroid or comet can't demolish the Earth at any time, but if it does don't blame Nemesis.

 The bad news is, if Nemesis exists, it is coming, and our planet will be forever altered.
 Maybe someday we’ll have some kind of defense against a barrage of comets crashing down to earth, but as for right now, we may as well enjoy the night sky without worrying too much about what might be hurtling at us.

 I've seen it.
 When I was 7 years old I saw 2 sun's in the sky, plain as day.
 I went home and told my mom and she just thought I was imagining it.
 I always knew exactly what I saw to be was 2 sun's in the sky.
 Didn't know until just recently that there really is two sun's....and the other one I seen was dead and invisible to optical telescopes.

 Here'sa theory off subject.
 The earth use to be the dwarf star and was ingulfed by a meteor or another planet and poof here we are billians of years later.